WGBH/AAPB2/app/views/override/about-the-american-archive/projects/pbcore.md

 # PBCore Development and Training Project

 In 2016, the National Endowment for the Humanities (NEH) awarded WGBH a Preservation and Access Research and Development grant to pursue the PBCore Development and Training Project.
-Short for “Public Broadcasting Metadata Dictionary,” [PBCore](http://pbcore.org) is a metadata schema – a standard for organizing information – for the management of public media and audiovisual collections in the United States.
+Short for "Public Broadcasting Metadata Dictionary," [PBCore](http://pbcore.org) is a metadata schema – a standard for organizing information – for the management of public media and audiovisual collections in the United States.